Counselling training FAQs

 Our qualifying courses are:

-- Postgraduate Diploma in Counselling Children in Schools - this course is taught at Level 7 and is based on the core conditions of counselling, which can be applied to any age group
+Postgraduate Diploma in Counselling and Psychotherapy for Children and Young People in Schools - this course is taught at Level 7 and is based on the core conditions of counselling, which can be applied to any age group

 What can I do once I’ve qualified?